 How To Make Your Ribs Stretch Further

 The reality is that ribs are a pretty expensive cut of meat.
 It can be cost-prohibitive to have them as the main entree for a big party.
-So how can you stretch your dollars while still enjoying some great ribs and ensuring enough food for everyone?
+So how can you stretch your dollars while still enjoying them and ensuring enough food for everyone?

 Serve Plenty Of Side Dishes

 A BBQ meal isn’t complete without some great side dishes.
-You can get plenty of potato salad or mac salad at the grocery store to help supplement your ribs.
+You can get plenty of potato salad or mac salad at the grocery store to help supplement your meal.
 You can also make some great homemade sides, and we have plenty of options here at Angry BBQ.
 Some of my personal favorites?
 The smoked mac and cheese or the BBQ cheesy smashed potatoes.
-Can’t go wrong with either (or both!) alongside your ribs.
+Can’t go wrong with either (or both!).

 FAQs: